San Francisco 1980s

 DIY Junk Style

 Homemade, aggressively rinky-dink art and fashion were pretty cool.
 I used to go around in an old hand-me-down London Fog raincoat with the Flipper logo painted in day-glo tempera paint on the back.
 Some people used to make their own clothes.
-A lot of the aesthetic was trash- and junk-related.
+A lot of the aesthetic was trash- and refuse-related.
 None of this beautiful, polished,…

 Read more: DIY Junk Style